 Learn how to survive a hurricane with these tips.

-1. Be Certain Your Property is Hurricane Safe – if you are in an area prone to hurricanes then you should quickly learn that your property must be secured and ready for this weather pattern at all times.
+If you are in an area prone to hurricanes then you should quickly learn that your property must be secured and ready for this weather pattern at all times.
 Consider having permanent storm shutters for every window, a way to keep your roof safe from the torrential rains and keep landscaping at a minimum so that the debris doesn’t fall onto your home during a hurricane.

-2. Keep a Family Disaster Kit – sometimes a hurricane may hit without much notice for you to hit the stores to get supplies.
+Sometimes a hurricane may hit without much notice for you to hit the stores to get supplies.
 When you reside in a location prone to hurricanes you must always have a family disaster kit ready and on hand.
 A family disaster kit should include water, food and other necessities to ensure your family can wait out a hurricane for a number of days.
 Consider keeping backup prescriptions in this disaster kit that is if you are on consistent meds.

-3. Keep Yourself Informed – always keep a battery operated radio on hand to ensure you can tune into the emergency broadcast system during a hurricane.
+Always keep a battery operated radio on hand to ensure you can tune into the emergency broadcast system during a hurricane.
 There may be pertinent information that you need to hear during a storm, so keep the battery operated radio in a quick access location with backup batteries in case of a long term power outage.

-4. Have Emergency Cash on Hand – think about keeping a decent amount of cash on hand locked up in a fire safe security box at all times.
+Think about keeping a decent amount of cash on hand locked up in a fire safe security box at all times.
 This cash needs to be a reasonable amount to survive should power be out for an extended period of time during hurricane season.
 Most ATM’s won’t be available if the power goes out, so this emergency cash can come in handy.

-5. Be Ready to Move – some hurricanes give advance notice and you may be instructed to evacuate where you reside.
+Some hurricanes give advance notice and you may be instructed to evacuate where you reside.
 In these scenarios it’s best to have the above four items ready in addition to a backup plan to ensure your pets are safe.
 Keep your gas tank full on your vehicles prior to a hurricane so that you can drive for a long distance without running out of gas.
 When living in hurricane country, you must always be ready to leave at a moment’s notice.

 While no one will know for sure how to be fully prepared for a hurricane thrown at you by Mother Nature, it’s important to follow each of these 5 tips to survive a hurricane so that you can rest a bit easier during this emergency situation.
 You made the decision to reside in hurricane country, now it’s time to continue to keep yourself educated on how to survive hurricanes.